qrvey/partner-portal/website/versioned_docs/version-5.4/ui-docs/dataviews/chart-types.md

 To add a Sparkline - Line chart to a table cell, follow these steps:
 1. Open Chart Builder
-2. Build a grouped Table Chart
+2. Build a <a href="/docs/ui-docs/dataviews/chart-types/#tables">grouped Table Chart</a>
-3. There are two ways of adding a chart to a table cell:
+3. There are two ways of adding a chart to a table cell:<br>
-  a) from the Grouped Table Chart’s configuration Pane
+  a) from the Grouped Table Chart’s configuration Pane<br>
   b) from the Aggregated Column Pills

 #### Creating a Sparkline - Line Chart from the Grouped Table Chart’s Configuration Pane